A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everything

 How to Reach

-By Air: Dehradun is the nearest airport, 35 km from Haridwar.
+By Air: Dehradun, Jolly Grant Airport is at 35 km from Haridwar.
 From here, you can take a bus or taxi to reach the city.

 By Rail: A slow shuttle train between Haridwar and Rishikesh connects it with major cities of India.
 These include Delhi, Mumbai, Kolkata, Lucknow, Varanasi, Dehradun and many others.
 You can get to Haridwar by Dehradun Shatabdi and then, hire a taxi or bus to Rishikesh.